 Change text insertion on page 7, lines 23-38

-The MRG BAR Bitmap Control field is a single octet.
-One bit (bit 0) is reserved.
+The MRG BAR Bitmap Control field is either a single octet or a double octet.
+The leftmost bit is the MRG SBAR Mode bit.
+If the MRG SBAR Mode bit is set to 1, the MRG BAR Bitmap Control Field contains an SBAR Minimum subfield, which is a single octet.
+Otherwise, this subfield is omitted.
 The remaining 7 bits of the field form the Bitmap Offset subfield.

+The SBAR Minimum subfield contains the number of previous frames, counted from the value in the Block Ack Starting Sequence Control subfield in the BA Information field, that have been transmitted up to now to the MRG group address as given in the MRG Group Address field of the Block Ack frame, excluding frames that had the DEI bit set to 0.

 The MRG BAR virtual bitmap could be up to 2008 bits, one per AID, and is organized into 251 octets such that AID number N (0 ≤ N ≤ 2007) in the bitmap corresponds to bit number (N mod 8) in octet number floor(N / 8) where the low-order bit of each octet is bit number 0, and the high order bit is bit number 7.
-The AP requests that the non-AP STA with AID equal to N respond to the BAR containing the MRG BAR Information field if bit number N is 1, and not respond if bit number N is 0.
-The responding sequence is in ascending AID order, as described in 9.10.10.
+If the MRG SBAR Mode bit is set to 0, the AP requests that the non-AP STA with AID equal to N respond to the BAR containing the MRG BAR Information field if bit number N is 1, and not respond if bit number N is 0.
+The responding sequence is in ascending AID order, as described in 9.10.10.1.
+If the MRG SBAR Mode bit is set to 1, the AP requests that the non-AP STA with AID equal to N acts as the MRG leader for the MRG group upon reception of the BAR containing the MRG BAR Information field if bit number N is 1, whereas only exactly one bit may be set in the bitmap in this case, as described in 9.10.10.2.
 The MRG BAR Partial Bitmap field consists of octets numbered P1 through P2 of the MRG BAR virtual bitmap, where P1 is the largest even number such that bits numbered 1 through (P1 × 8) – 1 in the bitmap are all 0 and P2 is the smallest number such that bits numbered (P2 + 1) × 8 through 2007 in the bitmap are all 0.
 In this case, the Bitmap Offset field value contains the number floor(P1/2), and the MRG BAR Information Length field is set to (P2 – P1) + 2.

 If the list of STAs that are requested to respond to the BlockAckReq is empty, then the MRG BAR Bitmap Offset subfield is 0 and the MRG BAR Partial Bitmap field is encoded as a single octet equal to 0.